 About Lab Management

 Within the Office of the President, the Laboratory Management Office (LMO) is responsible for management of contract administration and governance at Lawrence Berkeley National Laboratory and of UC's parent obligations as an owner of Los Alamos National Security (LANS) and Lawrence Livermore National Security (LLNS), LLCs.
-The LMO is headed by Glenn Mara, Vice President.
+The LMO is headed by Kimberly Budil, Vice President.

 The LMO contains two main organizations: Operations & Administration and Laboratory Programs.